syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Returns the interest payment for a given period of investment based on periodic, constant payments and constant interest rate.

 #### Syntax
-IPMT(rate, per, nper, pv, fv, type)
+IPMT(rate, per, number_of_periods, present_value, future_value, type)

 #### Where:
 * **rate** is the interest rate per period.
-* **per** is the period for which you want to find the interest and must be in the range 1 to nper.
+* **per** is the period for which you want to find the interest and must be in the range 1 to number_of_periods.
-* **nper** is the total number of payment periods in an annuity.
+* **number_of_periods** is the total number of payment periods in an annuity.
-* **pv** is the present value or the lump-sum amount that a series of future payments is worth right now.
+* **present_value** is the present value or the lump-sum amount that a series of future payments is worth right now.
-* **fv** is the future value or a cash balance that you want to attain after the last payment is made.
-If fv is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
+* **future_value** is the future value or a cash balance that you want to attain after the last payment is made.
+If future_value is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
 * **type** is the number 0 or 1 and indicates when payments are due.
 If type is omitted, it is assumed to be 0.
 If type = 0, payments are made at the end of the period.
 If type is 1, payments are made at the beginning of the period.

 ### IRR